 It was followed by a soup named Mulligataway A La Peppercorn.
 Later from the coals, I ordered BBQ Baby Corn which was absolutely mouth-watering.
 For the main course, I wanted to have fish instead of chicken or mutton, so Fish Moilee was presented at my table.

-Though I was literally on a food coma by the time the dessert was served to me.
-My high recommendation is their home-made fruit-flavored ice-cream.
+Though I was literally in a food coma by the time the dessert was served to me.
+My high recommendation is their homemade fruit-flavored ice cream.

-At the Ayurvedic village, the trained expert masseurs and masseuses takes you to a journey of healing in the most serene environment by giving the traditional therapies, meant for each body parts, depending on your choice of therapy.
+At the Ayurvedic village, the trained expert masseurs and masseuses take you on a journey of healing in the most serene environment by giving traditional therapies, meant for each body part, depending on your choice of therapy.

-I chose the Ayurvedic Body Scrubs which turned out to be the most rejuvenating, relaxing and revitalizing.
-The traditionally designed courtyard house and exquisite wood work, creates the perfect ambiance to relax, revive and rejuvenate your body, soul and mind.
+I chose the Ayurvedic Body Scrubs which turned out to be the most rejuvenating, relaxing, and revitalizing.
+The traditionally designed courtyard house and exquisite woodwork, create the perfect ambiance to relax, revive and rejuvenate your body, soul, and mind.
 I was amazed when the therapists started the healing with a prayer, followed by the head and shoulder massage and then real scrubbing on different body parts.
-The semi lit room with the traditional instrumental music was way too soothing to indulge in the luxury of Ayurvedic treatment at Vaidyashala.
+The semi-lit room with the traditional instrumental music was way too soothing to indulge in the luxury of Ayurvedic treatment at Vaidyashala.

 If you are wondering about the plantation worker’s daily life at work, you must experience the worker’s trail at Evolve Back Resort.
-Riding in a farm tractor and wearing worker’s uniform, you can join the workers at the farm in picking coffee, pepper, mulching or any daily activities.
+Riding in a farm tractor and wearing a worker’s uniform, you can join the workers at the farm in picking coffee, pepper, mulching, or any daily activities.

-Before I start mentioning about commendable initiatives for responsible tourism and practices for improving Eco System, I must tell you that the Evolve Back Resorts is awarded with the prestigious “World Legacy Awards” by the National Geographic for their cutting edge leadership in environment friendly practices, green technology, energy and water conservation initiatives.
+Before I start mentioning about commendable initiatives for responsible tourism and practices for improving Eco System, I must tell you that Evolve Back Resorts is awarded the prestigious “World Legacy Awards” by National Geographic for their cutting-edge leadership in environment-friendly practices, green technology, energy, and water conservation initiatives.
 They are the only resort to claim this crown in India.

 What makes Evolve Back Coorg Resort a finest luxury yet exceptional property is their conscious efforts to giving back to nature and the way they celebrate the spirit of the land with rich cultural heritage.
 Living a few precious moments amidst the 300 acres of coffee plantation and getting the unique experience of the plantation life is surely rewarding here.